Keyboard shortcuts

 • Testable without real filesystem

-• Swap implementations (e.g., mock storage for tests)
+• Swap implementations, such as mock storage for tests

 • Clear abstraction boundaries